 |Usage Multi-Family Residential (CCF) ranges adjusted by unit|

 The City’s new stormwater rate will allow for infrastructure needed to continue to provide storm water transport and other flood mitigation services.

 |Stormwater per ERU (Equivalent Residential Unit)||$6.12||$7.62|

 Additional changes to your utility bill:

-- Use of the Florida Public Service Commission Annual Price Index applied to all rates, charges and fees
+- Florida Public Service Commission Annual Price Index adjustments to applicable water and sewer rates, charges, and fees

-- Base rate and usage charges applied to all customer accounts, regardless of account status or usage
+- Base charges applied to all customer accounts, regardless of account status or usage

-- Market adjustments for required deposits, new service connection charges and fees for violations
+- Market adjustments for new service connection charges